Open or closed, allowed or banned? France's new lockdown in summary

 Residents in France will be required to fill out a form if they go outside their homes.

-The only acceptable justification for going outside their domiciles will be for essential work purposes, medical appointments, to help vulnerable individuals, go for a walk near your house and to do grocery shopping.
+The only acceptable justification for going outside their domiciles will be for essential work purposes, medical appointments, to help vulnerable individuals, exercise for one hour within a 1km radius of their homes and to do grocery shopping.

 Work must be carried out remotely wherever possible.